A Pirate's Life

 CJ Brown: Captain Reginald fired on us!

-Mr. Cohen: His shell landed in the powder room!
+Guest (Male): The shell landed in the powder room!
+All hands overboard!

 Papa Chuck: You're in a rowboat.
 I came down here to get some oysters and heard you struggling with the tarp.